4x5 Calumet CC-400

 Functional design elements include:

 • Non-modular design.
 The rail, bellows, and back are fixed (non-removable).
-Separate Calumet cameras of similar design were available with shorter and longer bellows and rails.
+Models were available sharing the same front and rear standards, with shorter and longer bellows and rails.

 • Complete movements except for rear rise.
 Front rise is geared.
 Axis tilts.